-Arguably more striking is the mental affect the pandemic has had on your staff.
+Arguably more striking is the mental effect the pandemic has had on your staff.
 We know that pet owners are spending more time than ever with their animals, which has resulted in increased demand for veterinary services.
 Yet, restrictions mean that they cannot always be seen, and there aren’t enough appointments or staff to meet demand

 Anxiety, fatigue, stress – experienced by both veterinary staff and pet owners – has left the veterinary profession strained.
 In this article, we consider the ‘hangover effect’ this rapidly changing period has had on the veterinary profession and the trends that will come to shape your veterinary practice in 2021.

 Read on to discover the top 4 veterinary trends in 2021.

 From Employee Experience to Life Experience

 Those in leadership positions have had to support employees personally as well as professionally.
 Your team or their families may have been personally affected by the virus.
 Although we have all been thrown into this situation, everyone has experienced it differently.
 Some have been impacted by the general situation, experiencing anxiety, while others have pushed through.

 However, if you do not take the time to check in with your team on a personal level, they risk burning out in 2021 due to the increased strain.

 As 2021 ensues, there will be an increased focus on work-life integration (as opposed to work-life balance).
 This means that practice owners must consider their employees’ personal circumstances more than they have done before.